 Eloquent and intense facial expressions with graceful and flowing movements that evokes rasa-anubhuti (aesthetic experience) are the characteristics of Bindu Rajendren’s Mohiniattam performances.
 As a performing artiste Bindu’s strength is in her abhinaya (art of expression) and her intense story telling abilities.
 At the centre of Bindu’s dance practices is the elemental spiritual connection through Bhava (Sentiment) and Bhakti (Devotion).

-In addition to local and diasporic concerts in Australia, New Zealand and India, appearances at Woodford Folk Festival 2017-18, FIMDV 2017 (Melbourne), Dance Mela 2017 (Melbourne), Sangeet Mela 2016 (Brisbane), Taranaki International Arts festival in New Zealand and at the Real NZ Festival at the Rugby World Cup are some of Bindu’s notable performances.
-Her recent performances and dance workshop at Woodford Folk Festival 2017 (Queensland) was received with great commendations and praise.
-She has also performed as a guest dancer with Java Dance Company in their internationally acclaimed production ‘Back of the Bus’.
+Bindu Rajendren is a multidisciplinary artist and a practitioner of Mohiniattam, who has performed at national and international festivals and concerts.
+The Anywhere Festival (Brisbane – 2021), Woodford Folk Festival 2017-18, FIMDV 2017 (Melbourne), Dance Mela 2017 (Melbourne), Sangeet Mela 2016 (Brisbane), Taranaki International Arts festival in New Zealand and at the Real NZ Festival at the Rugby World Cup are some of Bindu’s notable performances.

 Bindu has over a decade of experience in teaching Indian classical and improvised dances based on Indian classical dances privately and through dance programs offered at schools, universities, art galleries and museums and at music and dance festivals.
 She has also taught at Queensland University of Technology within the Dance Studies department as a sessional academic.